wasimahmadpk/cdmi/README.md

-# Causal Discovery using Model Invariance via Knockoffs
+# DeepCause

-Time series forecasting with DeepAR and DeepState models using GluonTS API
+The rep contains code for our paper accepted in ICML Workshop 2022 on Spurious correlations, Invariance and Stability (SCIS): C\Causal Discovery using Model Invariance via Knockoffs